bkresaj/CMake-tutorial/1-Source-file/README.md

 ## Introduction
 In this folder we will touch on building our first source code.
-If we want to compile it using compiler directly this is how we would do it(depending on which platform you are, you would have different compiler, for Linux it is gcc):
+If we want to compile it using compiler directly this is how we would do it(depending on which platform you are, you would have different compiler, for Linux it is g++):

 ```bash
 g++ hello_world.cpp -o hello_world